-The addition will be clad with horizontal, painted wood siding similar to the existing side and rear elevations of the building and in a manner consistent with the character of the historic district.
-The new addition includes decks, which are characteristic features of the district, particularly on façades facing down slope.
-The proposal appears to be compatible with the character of the historic district, as outlined in Appendix G, in terms of scale, placement, detailing, and materials as it uses wood siding, incorporates side setbacks, and is scaled to respect massing of surrounding properties.
+In summary, the proposal appears to be compatible with the character of the historic district, as outlined in Section 7 of Appendix G, in terms of height, scale, placement, detailing, and materials as it uses wood siding and windows, has simple detailing, incorporates side setbacks, steps down in height with topography, and is scaled to respect massing of surrounding properties.
+It will not detract from the overall character of the subject property or surrounding historic district.
 Furthermore, staff finds that the essential form and integrity of the subject building and historic district would be unimpaired if the proposed addition was removed at a future date.